Rixcy/rixcy/README.md

 ### Hi there, I'm Rick Booth.
 You can find my website [here](https://rickbooth.me)

-🌱 I’m currently looking for roles as a Senior Frontend Developer!
-Get in touch if you think we'd be a good fit :)

 #### Tools and Technologies

 I enjoy working with React and TypeScript building anything from component libraries to full stack SaaS apps.